argoproj/argo-helm/charts/argo/README.md

 ## Argo Workflows Chart

+> ⚠ DEPRECATION WARNING: this chart is for v2 of Argo Workflows.
+For v3, a new chart is available at <https://github.com/argoproj/argo-helm/tree/master/charts/argo-workflows>

 This is a **community maintained** chart.
 It is used to set up argo and it's needed dependencies through one command.
 This is used in conjunction with [helm](https://github.com/kubernetes/helm).

 If you want your deployment of this helm chart to most closely match the [argo CLI](https://github.com/argoproj/argo-workflows), you should deploy it in the `kube-system` namespace.